eeb313-2019/Group_6/doc/analysis-plan.md

 # Possible analyses
 ### I. How to answer research questions
-For variable community composition, we plan to plot them with PCA and spatial autocorrelation, identify dominant genus, abundance/importance (if have over 10 genus).
+For variable community composition, we plan to plot them with PCA and spatial autocorrelation, identify dominant genus (simpson's index), abundance/importance (if have over 10 genus).
 Including species richness as another variable related to community composition.
 Other variables includes: land use, pH, season, sites, year, water-body type.

 We predict that there is a direct relationship between land use, pH, and season to community composition, while land use and season also influence pH.
 Our model selection and PCA will be based on these predictions.

 #### Q1